Alternative Minimum Tax

 The AMT exemption and rates

 AMT has its own version of the standard deduction.
-For tax year 2025, the AMT exemption is $88,100 for single filers and $137,000 for married filing jointly (per IRS Form 6251 Instructions).
+For tax year 2026, the AMT exemption is $90,100 for single filers and $140,200 for married filing jointly (inflation-adjusted from 2025's $88,100 / $137,000).
 AMTI below your exemption is not taxed.
-The One Big Beautiful Bill Act made these higher exemption levels permanent; the exemption itself adjusts upward for inflation in 2026 and beyond.
+The One Big Beautiful Bill Act made these higher exemption levels permanent.

 Your AMT crossover